celigo/integrator-extension/README.md

  *   '_integrationId' - the _integrationId currently running.
  *   '_parentIntegrationId' - the parent of the _integrationId currently running.
  *   'settings' - all custom settings in scope for the export/import currently running.
- * *   'sandbox' - boolean value indicating whether the script is invoked for sandbox.
+ * *   'sandbox' - boolean value indicating whether the stack is invoked for sandbox.
  *
  * The function needs to return the postResponseMapData array provided by options.postResponseMapData.
 The length of postResponseMapData MUST remain unchanged.
 Elements within postResponseMapData can be changed however needed.
 ​